 Break-time equipment managed by playground leaders – leading to enhanced use and resulting lower behavioural issues

-Order placed for fixed playground activity frame – due Winter 2018
+New fixed playground activity frame – installed Winter 2018, develop EYFS outdoor opportunity

 |Introduction of healthy start to school day through promoting magic breakfast||

 |Competitive School Sport:|